sosinitiative/sosinitiative/README.md

 # Sustainable Open Source
-Your software depends on a log of code that is written by people that do not work for you.
+Your software depends on a lot of code that is written by people that do not work for you.
 Research hints that more that 70% of the code you run is not your own.
-A lot of this code is written by passionate individuals, your company is depending on them and they are probably not on your pay-role and you probably are not even thanking them.
+A lot of this code is written by passionate individuals, companies are depending on them while they are mostly not being payed for their work.

-## [company]
+### What is this about?
+This initiative has been created to help companies guideline to pay back to the community and improve the culture around open source.

+# We are [company] and we ♥️ Open Source

 ## What is our business?